Keep Our Water Clean

 - Apply mulch around trees and shrubs, reducing the need for fertilizers.

 For more information, download Managing 10 Common Texas Yard Pests.

 Most lawns receive twice as much water as they require.
 Watering too heavily or too rapidly weakens your lawn, causing erosion and runoff.
 Water that is applied too rapidly is lost as runoff, which may carry polluting fertilizers and pesticides to streams and lakes.
 Excess irrigation can leach nutrients deep into the soil away from the plant roots, increasing the chances of groundwater pollution.

 - Apply water infrequently, yet thoroughly.
-A general rule is to water 1 inch, once a week.
+A general rule is to water up to one inch, once a week.
 When watering, always comply with your water system’s restrictions.